Common pitfalls in CPR certification exam: tips & guidance

 Spinal injury following blunt force trauma

 Direct contact of a blunt object with the body causes blunt impact injury.
-An external or internal hemorrhage may be caused by blunt trauma depending upon its location and mechanism.
+An external or internal hemorrhage may be caused by blunt trauma, depending upon its location and mechanism.
 Spinal cord injuries (SCI) are mostly caused by trauma to the vertebral column, thus affecting the spinal cord’s ability to send and receive messages from the brain to the body’s systems that control motor, sensory, and autonomic function below the level of injury.
 Though in the acute early stages of treatment, doctors focus on preventing further spinal cord damage by immobilizing your neck.
-In this case, to begin CPR if the person shows no signs of circulation (coughing, breathing, or movement) and to open the airway, use fingers to grasp the jaw gently and lift it forward.
+In suspected spinal injury, to open the airway, use the jaw-thrust maneuver without head tilt to minimize cervical spine movement.

 Mouth-to-mouth ventilation